Skip to content

 Newfoundland’s geography made it vital to Allied operations:

-- US Bases (1941): Under the Bases-for-Destroyers Agreement, the United States established major facilities at Argentia Naval Air Station, Stephenville Army Air Field, and other locations
+• US Bases (1941): Under wartime agreements, the United States established major facilities at Argentia Naval Air Station, Stephenville Army Air Field, and other locations

-- Canadian Bases: The Royal Canadian Air Force operated Goose Bay Air Base (later RCAF Station Goose Bay) and Gander Airport as strategic airlift and ferry command hubs
+• Allied Air Bases: Allied air forces operated Goose Bay and Gander Airport as strategic airlift and ferry command hubs

-- RAF Stations: RAF Ferry Command used Gander as the primary trans-Atlantic departure point for aircraft deliveries to Britain
+• RAF Stations: RAF Ferry Command used Gander as a primary trans-Atlantic departure point for aircraft deliveries to Britain

-- The Argentia Conference (1941): Churchill and Roosevelt met at Argentia to draft the Atlantic Charter
+• The Argentia Meeting (1941): Churchill and Roosevelt met at Argentia to agree the principles later known as the Atlantic Charter

 RAF Newfoundland Squadron

-No. 125 (Newfoundland) Squadron RAF was formed with Newfoundland government sponsorship and served with distinction in Fighter Command during the Battle of Britain and later operations.
+No. 125 (Newfoundland) Squadron RAF was formed with Newfoundland government sponsorship and served with distinction in Fighter Command during the air defence of the United Kingdom and later operations.

-During this period, Newfoundland maintained limited defence forces while hosting ongoing US and Canadian military operations.
-Planning for restoration of self-government included provisions for reformed military institutions.
+During the Commission of Government era, Newfoundland maintained limited local defence and constabulary forces while hosting ongoing US and other Allied military operations.
+Planning for the restoration of self-government included consideration of reformed defence institutions.

-When responsible government was restored on March 31, 1949, Newfoundland immediately began reconstituting its Armed Forces:
+When responsible Dominion government was restored in 1949, Newfoundland began reconstituting its national defence structures:

-- NATO Founding Member: Newfoundland became a charter member of the North Atlantic Treaty Organization, hosting NATO facilities at Argentia and Goose Bay
+• NATO Founding Member: On April 4, 1949, Newfoundland became a founding signatory of the North Atlantic Treaty, hosting key NATO facilities at Argentia, Gander, and Goose Bay

 Transition to Republic (1972)

-The proclamation of the Republic on July 1, 1972 formalized the command structure of the Newfoundland Armed Forces under civilian constitutional control, with the President as Commander-in-Chief.
+The proclamation of the Republic in 1972 formalized the command structure of the Newfoundland Armed Forces under civilian constitutional control, within a parliamentary republic framework.

 Modern Armed Forces (1972-Present)